ToM-Korn/WordPress-Bitcoin-Widget/readme.txt

-=== Bitcoin WordPress Widget ===
+=== WordPress Bitcoin Widget ===
 Contributors: fanquake
 Donate link: 19JwctrVD9ozPDfiC4SHUYvDD1UdGaczS4
 Tags: Bitcoin
 Requires at least: 3.2
-Tested up to: 3.4
+Tested up to: 3.5
 Stable tag: 1.0

 == Description ==
-Add the current Bitcoin price and a donation address to your WordPress blog as a widget.
+Add the Bitcoin price and a donation address to your WordPress blog.

 == Installation ==

-1. Upload `Bitcoin WordPress Widget` to the `/wp-content/plugins/` directory or use the automatic installation from the WP plugins panel.
+1. Upload `WordPress Bitcoin Widget` to the `/wp-content/plugins/` directory or use the automatic installation from the WP plugins panel.
-2. Activate widget through the widget menu in WordPress.
+2. Activate the widget through the widget menu in WordPress.

 == Screenshots ==